Planning in Your Business When You Hate to Plan

 If you’re anything like me, you may find this hard to believe, but most people underestimate how long it will take them to complete a task.
 Most people are optimistic and think they will perform better than they will.
 This happens in groups, too.
 Let’s go back to 1871.

-In 1871, British Columbia became a part of Canada under the condition that a railway connecting it to Eastern Canada should be built by 1881.
+In 1871, British Columbia became part of Canada under the condition that a railway connecting it to Eastern Canada should be built by 1881.
 However, the railway was not completed until 1885, and the project exceeded budget by 22.5 million dollars.
-They also underestimated how many workers they would need by 15,000.
+They also underestimated the number of workers they would need by 15,000.

 If you struggle with planning, it can be a frustrating and overwhelming experience.
 However, there are some ways you can streamline your business planning and make it more manageable.
 Whether you are a non-neurotypical, prefer to rely on your intuition instead of planning, or simply find planning tedious and difficult, here are some tips to help you plan and stay on track.